Best Of, Itinerary, Japan, Kanto

 7. Back to Hakone-Yumoto – From Moto-Hakone, you can then go back to Hakone-Yumoto via the bus.

-There are many different ways to do this.
-It is a loop so you can start at any point.
+There are many different ways to do the loop.
+First of all, it IS a loop so you can start at any point.
 You don’t need to do the loop in the exact order I described above, and you don’t need to do it all in one day.
-You could reverse the order – so you can go to Moto-Hakone first from Hakone-Yumoto station, or you can break it up into 2 days.
+You could reverse the order – For example, so you can go to Moto-Hakone first from Hakone-Yumoto station and start from there, or you can break it up into 2 days.

 Alternatively, if you’re staying overnight in Hakone, you can even start from the point closest to your accommodation.
 The possibilities are endless!